 Photoshop is the world's go-to photo editor – so much so that the word has become verbified, like 'Hoover' or 'Google'.
 This might give the impression that Adobe's Creative Cloud photo editor is the undisputed champion, but that all depends on what you use it for – for your purposes it may be a case of using a sledgehammer to crack a nut.

-There are a wide range of very capable alternatives to Photoshop, as you will discover, but our list of the best photo editors is going to begin with with the ubiquitous Adobe application.
+There are a wide range of very capable alternatives to Photoshop, as you will discover, but our list of the best photo editors wouldn't be complete without the ubiquitous Adobe application, as you'll see.

 01. Affinity Photo